YELLOW MATTER CUSTARD

 1989.
 Starlight Records released a version of YELLOW MATTER CUSTARD with the songs recompiled from the better quality sources dubbed from THE BEATLES AT THE BEEB series, and with the addition of six tracks.
 A version on colored vinyl with black red labels, and inner sleeve stamped COLLECTORS EDITION/ COLORED VINYL in red extsts as well.

 INTEREST.
 All these releases are completely useless (*).
-The first one has some interest since it is very rare and apparently produced by an indipendent bootlegger. **
+The first two have some interest since they are very rare and apparently produced by indipendent bootleggers. ***/**